jbock-java/jbock/README.md

 See here for the code this generates:
 [DeleteCommandParser.java](https://github.com/jbock-java/jbock-docgen/blob/master/src/main/java/com/example/hello/DeleteCommandParser.java)

-The generated parser is usually used in the `main` method:
+The generated parser is usually used in a `main` method:

 ````java
 public static void main(String[] args) {